youfou/pianoteq-pi/README.md

 # pianoteq-pi

-> Install Pianoteq on your Raspberry Pi in one line ⚡️
+> Install Pianoteq and tweak your system on Raspberry Pi in one line ⚡️

 [Pianoteq](https://pianoteq.com/) is probably the only top-notch virtual piano in the world that can be installed on Raspberry Pi.
 And `pianoteq-pi` might be the fastest way to install Pianoteq onto your Raspberry Pi.